Nannaria swiftae: Description

 As part of a multi-year project to collect new specimens of the millipedes throughout the Eastern United States, scientists including Derek Hennen of Virginia Tech traveled to 17 states, to find the species, sequence their DNA, and scientifically describe them.
 Over 1,800 specimens were collected and assessed during their field study spanning five years.
 In the end, the team described 17 new species, one of which is N. swiftae.

 Nannaria swiftae is a flat-backed millipede that has tergites with two paranotal orange spots, collum outlined in orange, and tergites with background chestnut brown.

 Name

 The naming of an animal species is required to comply with the guidelines established by the International Commission on Zoological Nomenclature (ICZN), which allow names that honor people, including celebrities.
 N. swiftae was named after American singer-songwriter Taylor Swift "in recognition of her talent as a songwriter and performer and in appreciation of the enjoyment her music has brought DAH."
 Hennen, the lead author of the scientist team that discovered the species, said Swift's music "helped [him] get through the highs and lows of graduate school, so naming a new millipede species after her is [his] way of saying thanks."
-Of the 16 new species described by Hennen, he picked N. swiftae to be named after Swift as the species is endemic to Swift's home state, Tennessee.
+Of the 16 new species described by Hennen, he picked N. swiftae to be named after Swift as the species is endemic to Tennessee, a state where Swift has lived.
+The millipede received extensive mainstream media coverage due to its name.